JAESURO/JJ_Cargo-MS/README.md

    - Ensure the API key is injected at build/deploy time.
 3. **Login/Register:**
    - Register a user, log in, and manage your cargo, locations, categories, and shipments.
+4. **Token Management:**
+   - Tokens automatically expire after 30 days
+   - Users are automatically redirected to login when tokens expire
+   - Use the logout button to manually clear tokens

 ---